raboof/akka.github.com/blog/_posts/2020-07-00-akka-grpc-akka-http-interop-video.md

 {% include youtubePlayer.html id=page.youtubeId %}

-Since [Akka gRPC](https://doc.akka.io/docs/akka-grpc) is built on [Akka HTTP](https://doc.akka.io/docs/akka-http) it is easy to use them together.
+Since [Akka gRPC](https://doc.akka.io/docs/akka-grpc) is built on [Akka HTTP](https://doc.akka.io/docs/akka-http) it is easy to use them together: you can not only serve regular HTTP routes next to gRPC routes on the same port, but also wrap gRPC in regular Akka HTTP directives.

 This video is a follow-up on the 5-minute [Introduction to gRPC](2020-04-08-akka-grpc-intro-video.md)